vladimir-v-diaz/demo/README.md

   u'localhost:8001': ReplayedMetadataError()
 ```

-The tuf.log file contains more information about the replay error.
+The tuf.log file contains more information about the Rollback error.
 Please
 reset the timestamp.json to the latest version, which can be found in the
 metadata.staged directory.